 You increase the horsepower of a business’ revenue engine by increasing sales.
 But, increasing sales means producing more of what you’re selling.
 That meaning scaling your entire operation not just getting more sales.

 This is a bad situation.
 It does not allow you to achieve to the next competency entrepreneurs possess.
 An even sadder fact is that some small business owners work their business for decades and never can turn it into cash.
 A harsh reality when is what they are counting on to fund their retirement!

 Gets Investors to Buy-In to Entrepreneur Solutions

 The final competency is the entrepreneurs “exit”.
 This usually means selling the business for a pile of cash that allows them to retire.
 For most entrepreneurs, it’s too late.
 They’ve caught “the bug!” so. they never really retire.
 They love the thrill of creating a self-sustaining business, so they move on to solve the next problem (opportunity) they can find.

 Transitioning from Small Business Owner to Entrepreneur

 Here’s the good news!
-The Business Growth Simplified offers its DIY Membership to help you master these five entrepreneur competencies.
-Click on the icon to the right to find out more about a DIY Membership.
+The Business Growth Simplified offers its Business Accelerator Masterclass to help you master these five entrepreneur competencies.
+Click on the icon to the right and find out more.

 You can also download our e-book Missing Components to Successful Entrepreneurship.
 This e-book will help you better understand what most small business owners lack in becoming successful entrepreneurs.
-Complete the form below to get your FREE copy.
+Click the button and complete the form on the page to get your FREE copy.